bowsr/Ori-WotW-Save-Manager/README.md

 You can also toggle Ori's debug mode on and off.
 *You will need to restart the game for this change to take effect.*

+#

+If you encounter any issues or have a suggestion, you can contact me on Twitter [@bowsrcs](https://twitter.com/bowsrcs).